Mark Hutchison: Law career

+Following law school, Hutchison clerked for Kenneth F. Ripple of the United States Court of Appeals for the Seventh Circuit located in Chicago.
+After his clerkship, he practiced for the national law firm of Kirkland & Ellis in both Chicago and Los Angeles.
+Hutchison is currently licensed to practice law in Nevada and California.
+In addition, he is a member of several federal and state bars, including the U.S. Supreme Court Bar.

-Hutchison founded the law firm of Hutchison & Steffen with his friend and professional colleague, John T. Steffen, in 1996.
+In 1996, Hutchison founded the law firm of Hutchison & Steffen with his friend and colleague, John T. Steffen.
 Hutchison's primary practice areas are business and complex tort litigation, constitutional litigation and professional liability defense.

 State Senate

 Hutchison was elected to a four-year term in the Nevada State Senate in 2012, representing District 6 in Las Vegas, Nevada, which encompasses the Northwest part of the Las Vegas Valley, including portions of the communities of Summerlin, Desert Shores and Sun City.
-During the 77th Session of the Nevada Legislative (2013), Hutchison served on the Senate Judiciary Committee and the Senate Commerce, Labor and Energy Committee.
+During the 77th session of the Nevada Legislative, Hutchison served on the Senate Judiciary Committee and the Senate Commerce, Labor and Energy Committee.

 In 2014, the Las Vegas Sun reported that Hutchinson failed to disclose a $15,000 all-expenses-paid trip to Israel in 2013, hosted by the American Israel Education Foundation, the educational arm of the American Israel Public Affairs Committee.